Skip to content

 Description

-A capped reward completely removes any further incentive, once that cap has been hit.
-Studies show that a capped reward will have a reduced performance benefit compared with an uncapped reward.
+A capped reward completely removes any further incentive once that cap has been hit.
+Studies show that a capped reward will have a reduced success benefit compared with an uncapped reward.
+This is especially problematic in sales incentive structures, where commission caps can lead high performers to stop pushing for additional sales once they reach their limit.

 Example

 An extrinsically motivated salesman is one that is motivated by external reward.
-Assuming that external reward has driven them to achieve their sales target, it is not unreasonable to assume that once they achieve their target and no extra reward is available, their motivation will be capped too.
+Assuming that the external reward has driven him to achieve his sales target, it is not unreasonable to assume that once he achieves his target and no extra reward is available, his motivation will be capped too.
+In other words, once he reaches his target, he may slack off until his target and reward reset.

 Description

-Where a target is regarded as 'unattainable' by the recipient (regardless of whether it really is unattainable or not) this can lead to an performance incentive problem best described as 'disengagement'.
+This issue occurs where a target is regarded as 'unattainable' by the recipient (regardless of whether it really is unattainable or not).
+This can lead to a problem best described as 'disengagement'.

 A target will only motivate if an individual has some belief that they can reach it.
-If there is no belief that a target is achievable then it will have no motivational/incentive benefits.
+If there is no belief that a target is achievable, then it will have no motivational benefits.

 Example